 - Avoid estate agents: If a landlord purchases a property with the tenants in situ, there’s no need to enlist an estate agent to advertise it on the rental market.
 This saves on estate agent fees, the cost of drafting up new paperwork and time spent having to find a deposit protection scheme.

 - Reduce financial loss: Rental properties in some areas can take several months to sell, which could result in a loss of income if the property is empty for this time.
 By selling a property with sitting tenants, the current landlord is guaranteed equity until the sale completes.

 Maintaining a good relationship with your tenants

-You must give your tenants the appropriate notice of viewings, which is outlined in their rental agreement (this is usually 24 to 48 hours).
+You must be considerate when arranging viewings, and give your tenants the appropriate notice, which is outlined in their rental agreement (this is usually 24 to 48 hours).

 When selling your rental property with tenants, it’s important to have and maintain a good relationship with your them in order to make the selling process easier and smoother for you both.

-You must give your tenants the appropriate notice of viewings, which is outlined in their rental agreement (this is usually 24 to 48 hours).
-However, your tenants do have the right to refuse entry if the time is inconvenient for them, so it’s important to be respectful and reasonable with viewing times, for example, try not to arrange early weekend viewings, in order to ensure they don’t become frustrated and refuse.
+However, your tenants do have the right to refuse entry if the time is inconvenient for them, so it’s important to be respectful and reasonable with viewing times.
+For example, try to work around their schedules, and avoid arranging early weekend viewings.

 Dealing with the buyer